 - Wellness reception and waiting area

-- 5 new treatment rooms
+- New treatment rooms

-- 5 new assessment rooms
+- New assessment rooms

 - Large fitness rooms in renovated existing natatorium